Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

         where:

+        - :literal:`StateScalarType`

+            Template argument used to set the precision of the state, in general :literal:`double` is used.
+For some application where a high precision is required this can be changed to e.g. :literal`long double`.

         - :literal:`centralBodies`

             :literal:`std::vector< std::string >` that contains the names of the central bodies and must match with those in the :class:`BodyMap`.